aplteam/Cider/docs/Cider-API-Reference.md

 While for the user commands the help provided by the `-?` syntax is sufficient, this document deals with the API.

+Note that while `⎕SE._Cider` contains the Cider code , the API is available via `⎕SE.Cider`.

-The following list is ordered alphabetically.
+The API functions are ordered alphabetically.

 ## AddAlias